 What are the signs and symptoms of bladder cancer?

-Bladder cancer symptoms include blood in the urine, changes in urination habits, and pain while urinating.
-Signs of a more advanced bladder cancer include being unable to urinate, lower back pain, loss of appetite, weight loss, swelling in the feet, and bone pain.
+Signs of bladder cancer include blood in the urine, changes in urination habits and pain while urinating.
+Symptoms of a more advanced bladder cancer include:

-Urination problems are more commonly signs of a urinary tract infection which will need medication to clear up the infection.
-Consult your physician if you are experiencing any of these signs.
+Urination problems are also common signs of a urinary tract infection which requires medication.
+Consult your physician if you are experiencing any of these symptoms.

 What are the causes and risk factors of bladder cancer?

 The exact cause of bladder cancer is still unknown.
 However, certain risks can increase your chance of developing it.
 In addition to family history and genetics, bladder cancer risk factors include: